 Disturbed vagal tone leads to inflammation, gastrointestinal problems, and symptoms of depression/anxiety.

-Studies conducted with devices that stimulate vagal tone show improvement in PTSD, depression, IBS, rheumatoid arthritis, sleep and apnea, and migraines.
+Studies with devices that stimulate vagal tone show improvement in PTSD and depression.
+Benefits are also seen in IBS and rheumatoid arthritis.
+Sleep, apnea, and migraines improve as well.
 There is a convincing link between low vagal tone and inflammation.

-While scientists are working on a lot of technology to stimulate this nerve, the easiest way to do it naturally is by using your breath.
+Scientists are developing a lot of technology to stimulate this nerve.
+The easiest way to do it naturally is by using your breath.

 Practicing breathwork neurologically changes how you respond to stress by altering vagal tone of the vagus nerve.